 Session 5 moderated by the TEN-T coordinator Mr Matthieu Grosch will concentrate on the idea of connecting the European TEN-T network with the initiative known as “New Silk Road”.
 Presentations and the following discussion will focus on different fields where these connections should emerge in order to ensure continuous flow of goods from the East to the West, from Asia to Europe.
 The discussion will also go through political as well as business intentions, but also legislation concerning these kinds of transports.

-The TAF/TAP TSI forum will be inserted between session 4 and 5 and will be moderated by the CER senior advisor on ERA and research-related issues Mr Yann Seimandi.
+The TAF/TAP TSI forum will be inserted between session 4 and 5 and will be moderated by the CER Senior Adviser on ERA related issues and Interoperability Mr Yann Seimandi.
 Presentations and discussions of representatives of the rail sector will focus particularly on implementation of both TSIs in challenging areas, which means small and medium-sized railway undertakings.
 ERA representatives will also introduce the TAP and TAF TSI revision processes to the guests, and panellists are going to be able to engage with their experience and views on future development in this field.

 It is expected a considerable participation of the highest representatives of major carriers, managers of infrastructure and railway undertakings, suppliers of the railway systems, customers and forwarding companies, who decided to keep pace with rapid developments in the transport market.